ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/486195.svg)](https://asciinema.org/a/486195)

-0verkill is bloody 2D action deathmatch-like game in ASCII-ART.
+is bloody 2D action deathmatch-like game.

 ### [2048](https://github.com/mevdschee/2048.c)

 [![asciicast](https://asciinema.org/a/486174.svg)](https://asciinema.org/a/486174)

-This is an ncurses version of the game '2048'.
+is a clone of 2048 game.

 See also [Wikipedia](https://en.wikipedia.org/wiki/2048_(video_game)).